vvscode/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-first-time-setup.md

 ---
 title: First time setup
-excerpt: 'Set up the Sinch Voice with Video SDK for the first time.
-Find out more information.'
+excerpt: 'Follow this step-by-step guide to set up the Sinch Voice and Video SDK for the first time.'
 next:
   pages:
     - voice-android-cloud-sinch-client